xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

 [**zSpace**](http://zspace.com) is a technology firm based in Sunnyvale, California that creates mixed reality systems that combine elements of virtual and augmented reality in a specially-built computer system, which has a quad-buffered stereo display that works with IR-tracked active-shuttered glasses and a stylus.

 <br>[**xeogl**](http://xeogl.org) is an open-source WebGL-based 3D engine that I've been working on for the past year or so.
-It's got a data-driven node-based API that lets you plug 3D scenes together from reusable components.

-<br>Last year, zSpace loaned me one of their *zSpace 300* displays so that I could put together some xeogl demos for it.
+<br>Last year, zSpace loaned me one of their *zSpace 300* displays so that I could put together some xeogl demos for its beta support for WebVR.
 If you were at [GDC 2017](www.gdconf.co), you might have seen those demos running at the [Khronos booth](https://www.khronos.org/news/events/gdc-2017#gdc2017_booth).

 <br>
  ![]({{ site.url }}/images/xeogl/zspace/zSpaceDevice.jpg)